Official RgA Rules

 Rule 13 - Hole-In-One

-Unlike regular golf tradition, the maker of a Hole-In-One is entitled to free drinks for the rest of the evening (paid for by his foursome or larger group, e.g., a golf trip or golf outing).
+Unlike regular golf tradition, the maker of a Hole-In-One is entitled to free drinks for the rest of the evening (paid for by his/her foursome or larger group, ei: everyone on a golf trip or at a golf outing).
+Everyone should chip-in to celebrate his/her achievement.

 Sponsored by